Anyone who has read this blog before will be aware that YouTube Video Editing, indeed anything to do with videos, sets me into a panic!

 As an aside, I have tried to turn off the adverts that are appearing, but not yet succeeded, so if anyone can point me in the right direction to do that, I'll be grateful.

-And of course, the other thing you’ll be interested in is what happened to the indestructible toy….
+The other thing you'll be interested in is what happened to the indestructible toy….
 Eyes right.
 Matt very kindly refrained from saying “I told you so”.